padaiyal/sanitizer/README.md

 Identify and sanitize sensitive information.

-## Support
+## Features
+ - Sanitizes HAR files.
+ - Multiple files can be sanitized at the same time.<br>
+ - Support for sanitizing SAML requests/responses are in progress.

+### Supported Browsers
 The following browsers are supported:
  - Google Chrome
  - Firefox

-At the moment, it sanitizes HAR files.<br>
+### Limitations
-Multiple files can be sanitized at the same time.<br>
+ - Maximum of 10 files can be sanitized at a time.
-Support for sanitizing SAML requests/responses are in progress.
+ - Each file cannot exceed 50 MB.
+ - Only HAR files are supported.

 ## Build
 To build the WASM code, run `build_wasm`.